-An essential role of leadership is decision-making; they make decisions minute by minute that impact individuals, organizations and themselves.
+An important role of leadership is decision-making, they make decisions minute by minute, decisions that impact both individuals, organizations and themselves.
 Therefore, such decisions need to be accurate.
 Regardless of the situation, whether pressurized or just a normal day, leaders need to respond in ways that can be trusted and followed by those they lead.

-Central to this topic is the personality, bias, and behavior of the person making those decisions.
-Consequently, understanding individual decision-making processes both from the perspective of the decision-maker and the influence decisions they make have on others is critical to organizational strategy.
+Central to this topic is the personality, bias and behavior of the person making those decisions.
+Consequently, understanding individual decision-making processes both from the perspective of the decision-maker, and the influence decisions they make have on others, is critical to organizational strategy.

 Richard Thaler and Cass Sunstein first created the phrase choice architecture.
-It was originally designed to influence consumer behavior and birthed the nudge concept- altering/influencing people's decision-making behavior in a predictable way.
+It was originally designed to influence consumer behavior and birthed the nudge concept that is - altering/influencing people's decision-making behavior in a predictable way.